30 Absolute Best Books To Read After A Breakup

 18. The Six Pillars Of Self-Esteem, By Nathaniel Branden

 Nathaniel Branden is the originator of the concept of self-esteem.
-And The Six Pillars is his definitive book on the topic, making it one of the best books to read after a breakup.
-Because you know… your self-esteem is probably fucked right now.
+And The Six Pillars is his definitive book on the topic.

 Notable Quote: